WilliamWang84/cam2bev/README.md

 ## Description

-This project implements a Camera view (CAM) to Bird's Eye View (BEV) digital twin translation system.
+This project implements a Camera view (CAM) to Bird's Eye View (BEV) transform system.
 The system workflow is intuitive:
   - 1. Given a camera view, and its corresponding satellite view, do the followings:
     - a.
 Identify / mark solid landmark points for both CAM and BEV (fixation points that do not change over time)
     - b.
 Perform Perspective Transform (calcualte homography matrix - H) from CAM to BEV (and optionally its inverse) using landmarks obtained from 1a.